 Michael Beran gave at invited lecture as a B. F. Skinner Lecturer for the annual meeting of the Association of Behavior Analysts International.

 Congratulations to Audrey Parrish, who completed her qualifying examination for the doctoral program in December, 2012.

-Congratulations to Bonnie Perdue who represented the Language Research Center and Georgia State University through the CARE program of the American Psychological Association when she traveled to Capitol Hill to advocate for psychological science through comparative approaches in October, 2012.
+Congratulations to Bonnie Perdue who represented the Language Research Center and Georgia State University through the CARE program of the American Psychological Association when she traveled to Capitol Hill to advocate for comparative psychological science in October, 2012.

 Audrey Parrish is serving on the APAGS Journal Working Group to establish a new APA journal for students that will likely be titled Translational Issues in Psychological Science.
 This is an important effort that will show how psychological research relates to real world problems.
 Click here for more information.

 Congratulations to Bonnie Perdue who was named the Duane M. Rumbaugh Fellow at Georgia State University.
 This fellowship is awarded to a young scientist pursuing new insights into Emergent behaviors and the Rational Behaviorism that Dr. Rumbaugh has promoted throughout his career.
 Dr. Perdue is specifically interested in studying whether monkeys actually prefer having choices.
 She will use computer tests in which monkeys choose their task order to also ask them if they like having this "choice for choice" versus just being given tasks.

 Congratulations also to Bonnie Perdue who received a travel grant from NSF and APA for the International Congress of Psychology meeting in South Africa and another travel grant from APA for attendance at the 2012 annual meeting in Orlando, Florida.